luisdavid24/springGraphQL/README.md

 1. Database Configuration:
    - Before starting, make sure you have PostgreSQL installed on your machine.
 You will need to change the settings in the 'application.properties' file.
-   - You must create a database with the name 'pigCenter'.
+   - You must create a database with the name 'SpringBootGraphQl'.
 The creation of the tables will be done by Spring Boot during the execution process.

 2. Running the database script: